 - the MyDorchester.org website connects people & resources in & around Dorchester MA to improve community wellness through civic engagement & information exchange.
 Anyone who lives, works, plays and/or learns here can check the site any time to find out about civic meetings, community coalitions, and current events.
 Those new to Dorchester can find cool places to go and new things to do.

 SCI Dorchester @ DotWell began as Social Capital Inc. (SCI)'s first flagship location.
 The program is now implemented through a partnership between SCI and DotWell, a collaboration between Codman Square Health Center and Dorchester House Multi-Service Center to facilitate integrated clinical and community services at both health centers.
 DotWell helps address health disparities, builds social capital, and meets the complex needs of the Dorchester community.
-Funding support for the SCI Dorchester program has come from the Boston Globe Foundation and the Miller Foundation.
 Staff support comes from the Massachusetts Service Alliance and the federal AmeriCorps program.
 For more information about SCI Dorchester @ DotWell's staff and AmeriCorps members, click here.

 What is "Social Capital?"
 The concept that "relationships matter" is what social capital is all about.
 A more active community, with connected neighbors, helps individuals and the whole community become healthier.